pyccel/pyccel/developer_docs/order_docs.md

 In Fortran code the index `i_1, i_2, i_3` points to the element `i_1 + i_2 * n_1 + i_3 * (n_2 * n_3)` in memory.

 ### Order F
-Pyccel's translation of code with `order='F'` should look very similar to the original python code.
+Pyccel's translation of code with `order='F'` should look very similar to the original Python code.

 Numpy's storage of the strides ensures that the first dimension is the contiguous dimension as in Fortran, so the code is equivalent for all element-wise operations.

 There are some exceptions to this rule, for example printing.
-Python always prints arrays in a row-major format so pyccel must take care to respect this rule in the output.
+Python always prints arrays in a row-major format so Pyccel must take care to respect this rule in the output.

 ### Order C